 Action Target Timeline Progress Provide accessibility training as needed to contractors and investigators as needed.
-2023 This action item will be addressed in 2024.
+2023 All investigative services contracts now include General Conditions which focus on Accessibility, and which automatically encompass accessibility requirements.

 The design and delivery of programs and services